ctron/cargo-clearlydefined/README.md

 This will create a markdown table, including a badge, that shows the outcome of the test, if you choose to display all dependencies.

-It is also possible to provide the argument `--link`, which will always add a link to clearlydefined.io in the score column.

 Example output: